310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Midori %}
-Hmm…?
+Mm…?
 What do you mean…?
 {% endbubble %}

 {% bubble Tetora %}
 Ah, you still dunno, right?
 I happened to meet Taichou on my way here, so he told me 'bout it.

+In two weeks, we’re gonna have the Halloween Party—

-It looks like we’re gonna be participating in the Halloween Party together with Ra*bits and another unit.
-It's happening in two weeks from now.
+And it sounds like we’re gonna be participating in it together with Ra*bits and another unit.

 So we’re all in the same boat together this time~♪
 {% endbubble %}